 Once Henry Tudor took power, the act of Richard’s Parliament depriving Elizabeth of her dignities and lands was repealed, but she was restored only a meagre estate as her widow’s jointure.
 She continued to enjoy the dignity and rights of her role as Queen Dowager.
 She stood as godmother to Prince Arthur, and was even proposed by Henry as a second wife to King James III of Scotland.

 But with the Lambert Simnel uprising late in 1486, her fortunes changed again.
 By May of the next year Henry had stripped her of her possessions, and had lodged her in the convent at Bermondsey, giving his reason to be her treasonous act of releasing her daughters from sanctuary into Richard III’s hands in 1484.
-According to Francis Bacon, it became dangerous to have
+According to Francis Bacon, it became dangerous to have contact with her.

 On Friday, June 8, 1492 Elizabeth Woodville died at Bermonsey Abbey.
 She was buried in her husband’s tomb in St. George’s chapel, Windsor.